Frequently Asked Questions

 5. What bioinformatic support resources are available to me?

-The CBC offers data therapy sessions once a month.
+The CBC offers open office hours once a month.
 These sessions are open to everyone and the topic of focus changes each time, but is often open.

 We have a Slack group (uconn-cbc.slack.com) that provides a forum for users to ask us and other core users questions about software or analysis.
 This channel is open to anyone with a UCHC or UCONN e-mail address.